What is a Commercial Diver?

 - Repair ships, bridge foundations, or other structures below the water line, using caulk, bolts, and hand tools.

-Things a Commercial Diver Should Know How to Do
+What a Commercial Diver Should Know

 Commercial Divers state the following job skills are important in their day-to-day work.